Adnanosman9/Emotion_Analayzer/README.md

 ### Honest Truth

 I didn't really understand threading or the `time` library that well before this.
 Most of the debugging was done with **Claude Sonnet 4.5** helping me figure out why things weren't working.

-The AI-generated code had some "dummy" patterns that I tried to clean up, but there's probably still some AI fingerprints in there.
+Pro tip: AI loves to fix one bug and casually introduce two more like it's doing me a favor.
+The AI-generated code had some "dummy" patterns that I tried to clean up, but there are probably still some AI fingerpr in there.

 <div align="center">